-Welcome back to Tebogo’s Story on money and if you missed the first one on the realisation that change was needed, I’d suggest you listen to that first.
+Welcome back to Tebogo’s Story.
+Make time for your money and if you missed the first one on the realisation that change was needed, I’d suggest you listen to that first.

 Part 2: I make time for my money